 We also reduce the carbon intensity of our cement by replacing fossil fuels with pretreated waste and low-carbon fuels to operate our cement kilns.
 We currently source 20% of our energy from alternative fuels, low carbon fuels and biomass.
 In some of our operations, we’ve met over 90% of our energy requirements with alternative fuels.
 These alternative energy sources not only help reduce our CO2 emissions – they also divert waste from incineration or landfill.

 Our primary carbon reduction lever is to lower the clinker-to-cement ratio.
 It is during the production of clinker, the main component of cement, when most CO2 emissions associated with cement occur.
 The majority of these emissions are unavoidable, as they result from the chemical reaction that occurs when the raw material (limestone) calcinates into clinker in the kiln.
 This decarbonation process is our largest source of CO2 emissions, accounting for 65% of our total scope 1 emissions in cement production.
 Replacing the clinker in our final cement products with alternative mineral components (a significant portion of which comes from waste or byproducts from other industries) reduces the carbon intensity.
-Our products currently use an average of 29% of constituents to replace clinker, resulting in one of the lowest levels of clinker content (or ‘clinker factor’) in the sector.
+Our products currently use an average of 29% of constituents to replace clinker, resulting in one of the lowest levels of clinker content (or ‘clinker factor’) among international peers.

 In 2019, we continued to expand our renewable energy portfolio, adding close to 250 MW equivalent of clean power to our global electricity mix.
 We also optimized our power-producing assets (for example by installing waste heat recovery units) across our production plant portfolio.
 We currently operate 5 waste heat recovery units in 4 countries and plan to increase this to 12 units by 2021, with a larger pipeline to be implemented in phases.
 We are also taking advantage of opportunities to generate renewable energy on our land by installing wind turbines and solar panel farms.
 In October 2019, for example, three wind turbines built on our site in Paulding, OH (US) began delivering 12 million Gigawatt hours per year to the plant, eliminating the emission of at least 9,000 tons of CO2 annually.
 In India Ambuja Cement has recently commissioned an onsite solar plant at its Rabriyawas plant.
 The plant will have a capacity of 11.5 Gigawatt hours per year and will avoid 8,900 tons of CO2 emissions per year.